jasminelo2020/shazam2.0/README.md

 Shazam is a service that can identify a song based on a short segment of a song.
 Our project aims to create a similar product which can determine the genre of a song, Shazam style.
 We utilized the Million Song dataset and various Python packages to create a CNN model that classifies the song genre of raw audio data.
 This GitHub repository contains our code from the process of creating our models and deliverable, a song genre classifier.
+Make sure to check out [our poster](shazam2.0-poster.pdf) for a overview of our project!

 ## Dataset
 The Million Song Dataset (MSD) is a collection of audio features and metadata for 1 million songs published before 2012.